-deposits or short-term in Foreign currency transac is primarily managed thr purchases from operation streams arising in the sa Interest rate hedges are interest rate risk to the e ctions exposure ough funding of g income

-is primarily managed thr purchases from operation streams arising in the sa Interest rate hedges are interest rate risk to the e ough funding of g income

-is primarily managed thr purchases from operation streams arising in the sa Interest rate hedges are interest rate risk to the e ough funding of g income

-purchases from operatin streams arising in the sa Interest rate hedges are interest rate risk to the e g income

-streams arising in the sa Interest rate hedges are interest rate risk to the e

-Interest rate hedges are interest rate risk to the e

-interest rate risk to the e

-perceived cost is consider ered to outweigh

-the benefit from the flexi

-rate borrowings.
-The Gro

-monitors the need and ti

-hedges.
-Investments in s

-instruments are with cou

-approved by the Board t

-account the counterparty

-and a maximum limit as

-Tax risk The Group's businesses operate in Minimize tax risk.

-Tax risk The Group's businesses numerous tax jurisdiction

-tax laws in any of those

-have adverse conseque

-Group's profits.
-Similarly

-interpretation and applic

-tax laws may be challen ged.
-Tax

-authorities in man jurisd ctions are

-increasing their focus or

-affairs in order to maxim ize tax receipts.

-The Group seeks to min imize tax risk by

-ensuring that appropriat

-systems, processes and

-are in place to ensure th

-calculated accurately an

-timely basis, in complian

-legislation.
-A co-operativ

-undertaken in respect of

-information to tax author

-audits and investigation s, and external

-tax advisors are engage d in each tax

-jurisdiction where neces sary to advise

-on such matters, and to give guidance

-on the implementation of the implementation of the implementation.

-tax legislation.
-Full revie implications is carried o

-undertaking any transac tions involving

-new activities or structu ral changes, and

-external tax planning ad

-where appropriate.
-The Board and Audit

-Committee receive regu ilar updates on

-tax management issues

-Compliance and litigation The Group operates in many jurisdictions Monitor changes in the regulatory

-and is exposed to the ri

-compliance with increase

-statutory and regulatory

-addition the Group may litigation from various p

-which it interacts, either

-contractual arrangemen

-provision of services.
-In certain countries

-where the Group opera tes, particularly in

-emerging markets, loca I practices and

-the legal environment n nay be such that it
+deposits or short-term investments.
+Foreign currency transactions exposure is primarily managed through funding of purchases from operating income streams arising in the same currency.
+Interest rate hedges are used to manage interest rate risk to the extent that the perceived cost is considered to outweigh the benefit from the flexibility of variable rate borrowings.
+The Group actively monitors the need and timing of such hedges.
+Investments in short-term instruments are with counterparties approved by the Board taking into account the counterparty's credit rating and a maximum limit as to the amount Townick that may be deposited.
+Minimizo toy righ Tax risk The Group's businesses operate in numerous tax jurisdictions.
+Changes in tax laws in any of those jurisdictions may have adverse consequences on the Group's profits.
+Similarly the Group's interpretation and application of various tax laws may be challenged.
+Tax authorities in man jurisdictions are increasing their focus on corporate tax affairs in order to maximize tax receipts.
+Minimize tax risk.
+The Group seeks to minimize tax risk by ensuring that appropriate accounting systems, processes and internal controls are in place to ensure that taxes are calculated accurately and paid on a timely basis, in compliance with tax legislation.
+A co-operative approach is undertaken in respect of provision of information to tax authorities during tax audits and investigations, and external tax advisors are engaged in each tax jurisdiction where necessary to advise on such matters, and to give guidance on the implementation of any changes in tax legislation.
+Full review of tax implications is carried out prior to undertaking any transactions involving new activities or structural changes, and external tax planning advice is obtained where appropriate.
+The Board and Audit Committee receive regular updates on tax management issues.
+Compliance and litigation The Group operates in many jurisdictions and is exposed to the risk of non-compliance with increasingly complex statutory and regulatory requirements.
+In addition the Group may be at risk of litigation from various parties with which it interacts, either through direct contractual arrangements or from the provision of services.
+In certain countries where the Group operates, particularly in emerging markets, local practices and the legal environment may be such that it Monitor changes in the regulatory environment in which it operates, identify its compliance obligations and implement appropriate compliance programmes and has processes in place to manage the risks associated with its various contractual relationships.